-Villa LeGa’s manager will have a wealth of information about nearby places of interest and will help arrange transport and make any bookings required.
-Do also ask the staff about the local area.
-Many of them live nearby and will be able to give an interesting insight into some of the fascinating aspects of Bali life.
+Villa LeGa’s manager has a wealth of information about nearby places of interest and will help you with arranging transport or making any bookings.
+Feel free to ask our staff about the area around Batu Belig.
+Many of them live nearby and will also be able to give you an interesting insight into aspects of Bali life.

-- Covering 3.8 hectares of tropical parkland in Kuta, Waterbom Bali has a huge selection of water slides (including The Climax with its 360 degree loop) to entertain the young and the young at heart.
-A great family day out, but go early to beat the crowds.
+- Covering 3.8 hectares of tropical parkland in nearby Kuta, Waterbom Bali has a huge selection of water slides, including some seriously exciting ones.
+This is the largest water park in Asia, but make sure you go early to beat the crowds.

 - Villa LeGa is just 15km from the famous sea temple of Tanah Lot.
 This is one of the most sacred temples in Bali and also one of its most popular tourist attractions.
 Especially during peak season, you can expect a lot of people and camera phones if you visit during sunset.
 We always advise visiting early in the morning (8-9am) when there are less people and you’ll have a much better chance to really experience the power of this location.